 The Organizational Context of Hiring Discrimination

 A key component of Pedulla’s on-going research agenda is to theoretically develop and empirically test how organizational policies and practices as well as extra-organizational forces shape discrimination during the hiring process.
-One central aspect of this line of research is a collaborative, multi-year project collecting and analyzing original data from a large-scale field-experimental study of hiring discrimination by race, gender, and parental status at companies across 20 U.S. labor markets.
-The project is then matching the field-experimental data with detailed surveys that capture the policies and practices at those same companies.
-The data for this project will address pressing sociological questions such as: Do companies with highly formalized and standardized hiring practices discriminate less against African American applicants?
+One central aspect of this line of research is a collaborative, multi-year project collecting and analyzing original data from a large-scale field-experimental study of hiring discrimination by race, gender, and parental status at organizations across 20 U.S. labor markets.
+The project is then matching the field-experimental data with detailed surveys that capture the policies and practices at those same organizations.
+The data for this project addresses pressing sociological questions such as: Do companies with highly formalized hiring practices discriminate less against African American applicants?

 Work-Family Policies and Gender Inequality

 Under this umbrella of research, Professor Pedulla also investigates how organizational policies and practices influence gender inequality at work and at home.
 One collaborative line of inquiry in this broader research area examines how access to work-family policies affects the relationship preferences of young, unmarried, childless men and women.
 Other co-authored scholarship investigates how non-work networks intersect with organizational work-family policies to shape the labor force attachment of working mothers.

 3. The Supply-Side Dynamics of Inequality in the Labor Market